AndrewDanilov/yii2-shop/README.md

 ];
 ```

 On the moment you can use one of languages out of the box: English, Russian.
-Also you can create and use your own
+Also, you can create and use your own
 translations by defining `translatesPath` property of shop module (see above).
 Therefore, you need to place
 language files to `xx-XX` folder inside `translatesPath` path.
 You can copy example from `src/common/messages` path
 of extension.